Nosebleeds

 Environmental Factors

 Environmental factors can also cause nosebleeds.
-For example, people living in high altitudes, low atmospheric pressure, dry and hot climate may have nosebleeds.
+For example, people living in high altitudes, low atmospheric pressure, and dry and hot climates may have nosebleeds.
 Since the humidity is low, especially in closed places with central heating systems, the nasal and oral mucosa becomes dry and this can cause bleeding.
 In addition, alcohol use and consumption of alcohol-containing products can also cause dryness of the nose and mouth.
-In this respect, it is necessary to be selective even when choosing some oral care products (eg, ADA approved mouthwash such as, TheraBreath Fresh Breath, CloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, Biotene Dry Mouth Oral Rinse or as a different choice: Tom’s of Maine Natural Wicked Fresh Mouthwash)
+In this respect, it is necessary to be selective even when choosing some oral care products (eg, mouthwash with the American Dental Association (ADA) seal such as TheraBreath Fresh BreathCloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, Biotene Dry Mouth Oral Rinse, or a different choice: Tom’s of Maine Natural Wicked Fresh Mouthwash).

 Other Causes: Endocrine, Hereditary,…